clagodmor/deep_price_forecast/README.md

 #### Preprocessing
 Preprocessing is divided in two parts, one make at [`Get_Data.ipynb`](data/Get_data.ipynb), which consist in drop duplicates, clean NaN and merge the dataset in only one dataframe and export.
-Also includes an outliners study which concludes in not being significant values, so they are ignored:
+Also includes an outliners stud, the highest outliers values are those of the price, after analyzing them they are not bad values, but unusually high prices caused by facts that the model should be able to predict, that is why it is decided not to remove them:

 | Variable | demand | solar | wind | price |
 | --- | --- | --- | --- | --- |
 | **Outliners** | 0 | 403 | 506 | 1609 |
 | **%** | 0 | 0.707% | 0.888% | 2.81% |

-The second preprocessing part is done before modelling at [`model_deep_price.ipynb`](model/model_deep_price.ipynb).
+The second preprocessing part is done before modelling at [`model_deep_price.ipynb`](model/model_deep_price.ipynb) and [`Seq2Seq.ipynb`](model/Seq2Seq.ipynb).
 Besides the normalization of data for use in the neural network, the "Date" column has been modified to make it a usable signal.
 Taking into account that the electric price is highly influenced by the daily and annual periodicity, we have transformed to annual and daily sinus and cosine signal dates.